Responsive Web Design: Mobile-first Strategy

 - In North America, 42% of all web traffic comes from mobile devices.
 Globally, mobile’s share of traffic is over 50%.
 These numbers will continue to grow.
 (Statista)

 - 73% of mobile phone users in the United States access the internet from their mobile phones.
 (Statista)

 - 78% of mobile searches for local business information result in a purchase – higher than from any other kind of device. (comScore, 15Miles, and Neustar)

 - Check out an exhaustive list from Bizness Apps

-As all of the aforementioned mobile trends continue to grow, we stand at the tipping point of the scale that weighs mobile web access against traditional desktop access.
+Mobile trends continue to grow.
+We stand at the tipping point of the scale that weighs mobile access against traditional desktop access.
 If most of your online exposure comes from one device category, wouldn’t you want to shift your resources to focus on providing the best experience for that device?
 Mobile-first design strategy does exactly that.